zhangzhongyong/zhangzhongyong.github.io/_posts/2011-07-30-an-update-on-move.md

 This article and examples in it assumes the latest release of Move at the time of publishing this (0.4.2).

-More information on Move can be found at [movelang.org](http://movelang.org/)
+More information on Move can be found at movelang.org (*website no longer exists*)